wzao1515/w6113.github.io/index.md

 #### Recent Announcements

+* Due to popular request, paper reviews can be turned in 10PM EST day before class.
 * Updated [Projects page](./projects) with project milestones and a few example projects.
 * Uploaded [list of students that successfully completed HW0 and can enroll in the course](./md5s)
 * [Sign up to lead a lecture/paper discussion](https://piazza.com/class/jpqearvq2qq201?cid=11)